fraserivison/drf-api/README.md

 ### `POST /register`
 - **Purpose**: Registers a new user in the application.
-- **Payload**: Includes user data like email, password, and username.
+- **Payload**: Includes user data like email, password, and owner.
 - **Response**: Returns a success message and HTTP status code 201.

 ### `POST /login`
 - **Purpose**: Authenticates the user and returns a JWT token for secure access to protected routes.
-- **Payload**: Includes username and password for login.
+- **Payload**: Includes owner and password for login.
 - **Response**: Returns an access token and HTTP status code 200.

 ### `GET /profiles/{id}/`
 - **Purpose**: Fetches a user's profile by their ID.
-- **Response**: Returns the profile information, including username, bio, image, and any associated tracks or events.
+- **Response**: Returns the profile information, including owner, bio, image, and any associated tracks or events.

 ### `POST /tracks/`
 - **Purpose**: Allows authenticated users to upload a new track.